quantify-os/quantify-scheduler/docs/source/reference/qblox/Cluster (HardwareCompilationConfig).md

 ## Connectivity
 The {class}`~.backends.types.common.Connectivity` describes how the inputs/outputs of the Cluster modules are connected to ports on the {class}`~.device_under_test.quantum_device.QuantumDevice`.
 As described in {ref}`sec-connectivity` in the User guide, the connectivity datastructure can be parsed from a list of edges, which are described by a pair of strings that each specify a port on the quantum device, on the cluster modules, or on other auxiliary instruments (like external IQ mixers).

-Each input/output node of the Cluster should be specified in the connectivity as `"{cluster_name}.module{module_slot_index}.{io_name}"`.
+Each input/output node of the Cluster should be specified in the connectivity as `"{cluster_name}.module{module_slot_index}.{channel_name}"`.
 For each module, the possible input/output names are the same as the allowed fields in the corresponding {obj}`~.backends.types.qblox.ClusterModuleDescription` datastructure:
 - for `"QCM"`: `"complex_output_{0,1}"`, `"real_output_{0,1,2,3}"`,
 - for `"QRM"`: `"complex_{output,input}_0"`, `"real_{output,input}_{0,1}"`,
 - for `"QCM_RF"`: `"complex_output_{0,1}"`,